 On the other hand, in the right of Fig.~\ref{Fig:bdm}, we also show the limits on the gauge kinetic mixing ($\varepsilon$) vs the DM mass $m_1$ from the direct detection for boosted dark matter at XENONnT \cite{xenonnt} and DARWIN (in prospect) \cite{darwin}.
 The flux for boosted dark matter relies on the semi-annihilations into the dark Higgs while the direct detection for BDM-nucleus elastic scattering is dominated by the gauge kinetic mixing of the $X$ gauge boson.
 But, we ignored the Higgs portal couplings for the dark Higgs.
-Here, we took $m_2\simeq 2m_1$, $m_X=1.5\,{\rm GeV}$ and $\lambda_{\chi1}=\lambda_{\chi 2}=10^{-4}$, as in the left plot, and set $g_1=g_2=0.014$, $m_{h_X}/m_2=0.8$, $r_1=0.9998$, and the $u$-channel Sommerfeld factor to $S_0=10^5$.
+Here, we took $m_2\simeq 2m_1$, $m_X=1.5\,{\rm GeV}$ and $\lambda_{\chi1}=\lambda_{\chi 2}=10^{-4}$, as in the left plot, and set $g_1=g_2=0.014$, $m_{h_X}/m_2=0.8$, $r_1=0.9998$, and the $u$-channel Sommerfeld factor to $S_0=1$.
 Thus, the direct detection limit can constrain the parameter space for boosted dark matter extended from the benchmark model BM7.

-For a smaller Sommerfeld factor, the bounds on $\varepsilon$ from XENONnT and DARWIN get weaker by the factor of $\sqrt{10^5/S_0}$.
+We remark that for a large Sommerfeld factor, the bounds on $\varepsilon$ from XENONnT and DARWIN get more stringent by the factor of $\sqrt{S_0}$.
+For instance, if we choose larger values for $g_1, g_2$ for sub-GeV scale dark matter, the relic density would be smaller due to larger DM annihilation cross sections.
+However, if there is a way to reproduce dark matter from the decays of a heavy particle that dominates at late times, larger DM annihilation cross sections would be helpful for the correct relic density \cite{latedecay}.

-As a result, we find that the gauge kinetic parameter $\varepsilon$ is bounded to be below $10^{-4}-10^{-3}$ in the range, $m_1=20-750\,{\rm MeV}$.
+As a result, we find that the gauge kinetic mxing $\varepsilon$ is bounded to be below $10^{-4}-10^{-3}$ in the range, $m_1=20-750\,{\rm MeV}$.
 For $\varepsilon\gtrsim 0.1$, a large BDM-nucleus scattering cross section would attenuate the kinetic energy of boosted dark matter during the propagation throughout the Earth below the detection threshold \cite{semi-ann}.
-We also note that the parameter space in the range of $\varepsilon=10^{-3} - 10^{-1}$ is already excluded by the direct detection for halo dark matter (non-boosted dark matter) and collider data such as Belle-II \cite{belle2,belle2-summary,belle2-limit} and BaBar data \cite{babar}, etc, depending on the decay branching ratios of the dark photon.
+We also note that for sub-GeV scale dark photon, the parameter space up to $\varepsilon=10^{-5} - 10^{-3}$ is already excluded by the direct detection for halo dark matter (non-boosted dark matter) and collider data such as Belle-II \cite{belle2,belle2-summary,belle2-limit}, BaBar \cite{babar}, NA64 \cite{NA64}, etc, depending on the decay branching ratios of the dark photon.